sheikhjamal/GBomber/README.md

 Make sure your gmail has less secure apps on (https://myaccount.google.com/lesssecureapps) I recommend not to use your personal email as a target.
 ## Linux Installation
-- First of all you need to download python.
+- First of all you need to download python, if you already have python then no need to.
 ```pip install python```
 - Clone the git repository.
  ```git clone https://github.com/sheikhjamal/GBomber```